balt-dev/pancake/README.txt

 - push integer 100
     Push an integer.
 Big-endian, 64-bit, signed, with two's complement wrapping.
 - push float 1.5
     Push a floating point.
 Double precision IEEE754.
-NaN and +/- Infinity are able to be pushed using this.
+NaN and +/- Infinity are pushable using this.
 - push boolean true
     Push a boolean.
 - push character 'H'